Voorhees Town Center: Mall history

 Until redevelopment began in January 2007, the Echelon Mall had a gross leasable area of 1,127,308 sqft.
-This made it the second largest mall in southern New Jersey after the Cherry Hill Mall.
+This made it the second-largest mall in southern New Jersey after the Cherry Hill Mall.
 Echelon was developed in 1970 at the center of a residential and commercial center in Voorhees.
 In October 1992, the Echelon Mall housed a family entertainment center called Exhilarama, which was owned and operated by Edison Brothers Stores.
 Exhilarama was a popular indoor amusement center throughout the mid-1990s until it closed in 1996.
 The Exhilarama center had a General Cinema movie theater, which also closed a few years later.
 The building was demolished and the land was used to provide parking for the mall.

 Decline

 Echelon was a popular mall up until around 2000, when the mall began to struggle, and by 2005, the vacancy rate was nearly 75%.
 Echelon had several problems that contributed to its high vacancy rate, including over expansion.
 It had four anchors which included Sears, built in 1998 but closed three years later.
 The remainder of the mall lacked renovations.
 JCPenney exited shortly after Sears, with the national chains gradually following suit.
 Much of the upper level is vacant, most noticeably in the section near Macy's.

-Numerous other malls are located nearby, including Cherry Hill Mall and moderately-sized malls in Moorestown and Deptford.
+Numerous other malls are located nearby, including Cherry Hill Mall, and moderately-sized malls in Moorestown and Deptford.
 While Echelon competed with these centers for years, the advent of newer centers such as The Promenade at Sagemore in Marlton, and a significant renovation of the Deptford Mall, with the addition of a JCPenney, have provided more attractive shopping alternatives in the area.
 Also, whereas most U.S. shopping malls are located near an Interstate highway or at least a principal thoroughfare, Echelon is located at the intersection of Somerdale and Burnt Mill Roads in Voorhees.

 In August 2021, Brooklyn Pizza, formerly Lorenzo's Pizza and Scotto's Pizza, was the final eatery to close inside the mall.
-The food court is now vacant.
+The food court remained vacant until Eephee's Kitchen, a local Nigerian restaurant, opened in the former Burger King in October of the same year.
 Also in August, LensCrafters moved to The Promenade at Sagemore.
 It had been operating in the mall since the early 1980s.

+As of 2023, the only national retailer operating inside the mall, aside from the Boscov's department store, is Bath & Body Works.

+In April 2024, a two-alarm fire broke out in the food court, which spread to the second floor and roof.